-Program Description: The County will continue implementation of its has adopted a Reasonable Accommodations Ordinance (Zoning Code "Article 93") and will continue implementation of this ordinance and ensure staff are aware of the allowances provided under this ordinance.
+Program Description: The County will continue implementation of its Reasonable Accommodations Ordinance (Zoning Code Article 93) and will annually review the ordinance to ensure that it does not pose a constraint to housing for persons with disabilities.
+Permit Sonoma will ensure staff are aware of the allowances provided under this ordinance.